 Comprehensive Guide to Chronic Pain Management: Scientific Insights and Treatment Options

-Senior man sitting on couch holding aching neck, experiencing neck pain side view
+A middle-aged man sitting on a couch, holding his aching neck and experiencing neck pain, side view.

-A Senior man sitting on couch holding aching neck, experiencing neck pain side view.
+A middle-aged man sitting on a couch, holding his aching neck and experiencing neck pain, side view.

-• Functional Pain Syndromes: Pain without clear cause due to central nervous system dysregulation
+• Functional Pain Syndromes: Pain without clear injury, caused by nervous system dysregulation

 4.1 Multidisciplinary Care